 Two items that are always on my major grocery shopping list are canned tuna and Cannellini beans.
 For those days that I just don’t feel like making lunch, these two items come in really handy.
-I can throw together a quick white bean and tuna salad super fast, and it keeps me full for hours.
-It’s one of our favorite dishes to have during the summer when it’s too hot to cook, but I enjoy it any time of year.
+I can throw this salad together super fast, and it keeps me full for hours.
+It’s one of our favorite dishes to have during the summer when it’s too hot to cook.

 Hope you enjoy!

 - 1/2 cup thinly sliced red onion

 - 2 ( 5 oz cans) of solid yellowfin tuna packed in olive oil, drained (I use the Genova brand)

 - 1 (14.5 oz) can of cannellini beans, drained and rinsed